Gennady Timchenko: Career

-In 1977, Timchenko started to work as an engineer for the Izhorsky plant near Saint Petersburg, which specialized in building power generators.
-He was then moved to the trade department of this state-owned company.
+In 1977, Timchenko began to work as an engineer for the Izhorsky plant near Saint Petersburg; the plant specialized in building power generators.
+The state-owned company then moved him to their trade department.

-From 1982 to 1988, he worked as a senior engineer of the Ministry of Foreign Trade.
-In 1988, when Russia started to liberalize its economy, he was promoted to Deputy Director of state-owned oil company Kirishineftekhimexport, which had been created in 1987 based on the Kirishi refinery, one of the three largest refineries in the RSFSR.
+From 1982 to 1988, he worked as a senior engineer with the Ministry of Foreign Trade.
+In 1988 when Russia started to liberalize its economy, he was promoted to Deputy Director of state-owned oil company Kirishineftekhimexport, which was created in 1987 and based at the Kirishi refinery, one of the three largest refineries in the RSFSR.

 In 1991, Timchenko decided to leave Russia and was hired by a Finland-based company, Urals Finland Oy, specializing in importing Russian oil to Europe.
-He settled in Finland and became a Finnish citizen.
+He became a Finnish citizen.
 While Anatoly Sobchak was in exile, Timchenko was the link between Sobchak and Vladimir Putin.

-In 1995, Urals Finland Oy was renamed International Petroleum Products Oy (IPP), and Timchenko became first deputy and then CEO of IPP OY.
+In 1995, Urals Finland Oy was renamed International Petroleum Products Oy (IPP); Timchenko then became deputy and later CEO of IPP OY.
 In 1997, he co-founded the global commodity trading company Gunvor with Swedish businessman Torbjörn Törnqvist.
-He sold Törnqvist his stake in March 2014, a day before the US sanctions.
+Timchenko sold his stake to Törnqvist in March 2014, a day before the U.S. sanctions began.

 In 2007, Timchenko founded the Volga Group (Volga Resources Group) private investment fund.
 Volga group holds his Russian and international assets in the energy, transport, infrastructure, financial services and consumer sectors.

+Redut PMC

+Redut, also known as Redoubt or Redut-Antiterror and formerly known as "Shield", is a Russian Private Military and Security Company (PMSC) that is part of the "Antiterror-family", which consists of similarly named PMSCs which protect commercial operations of Russian companies.
+Redut is currently deployed by Russia in the Russian invasion of Ukraine, for which it was sanctioned.
+Several fighters of the group have been convicted of war crimes during the invasion.

+Gennady Timchenko and Oleg Deripaska reportedly are major backers of the company.
+The PMC received armored personnel carriers, helmets, and protective vests from them.

+Redut provided services for Timchenko's companies, including the deployment of snipers, pioneers and guards.
+Redut formations have been deployed to protect convoys, corporate real estate—including oil production facilities of JSC Stroytransgaz in Syria.

 Gunvor

-Timchenko was the co-founder (together with Torbjörn Törnqvist) of Gunvor Group, a corporation registered in Cyprus, and operating in trading and logistics related to the international energy market.
+Timchenko was the co-founder (along with Torbjörn Törnqvist) of the Gunvor Group, a corporation registered in Cyprus; it does business in trading and logistics related to the international energy market.
 On 19 March 2014, Timchenko sold his stake in Gunvor to the other co-founder, Torbjörn Törnqvist.
 The sale was made the day before Timchenko was included on the United States sanctions list in the wake of the annexing of Crimea by Russia.
 Timchenko said he had sold his stake in anticipation of "potential economic sanctions" and to "ensure with certainty the continued and uninterrupted operations of Gunvor Group".
 The value of the transaction was not disclosed.